Detailed Guide to ServBay Directory Structure

 /Applications/ServBay/package/common

-Important: Do not delete any *.dylib
+Important: Do NOT manually delete any *.dylib

-files in package/common/lib
+files from package/common/lib

 Summary